-- 1 (16) MEMBER STATE.
-A state that has enacted this compact. - 3 (17) PRIVILEGE TO PRACTICE.
+1 (16) MEMBER STATE.
+A state that has enacted this 2 compact.
+3 (17) PRIVILEGE TO PRACTICE.
 A legal authorization 4 permitting the practice of audiology or speech-language 5 pathology in a remote state.
+6 (18) REMOTE STATE.
+A member state other than the 7 home state where a licensee is exercising or seeking to 8 exercise the compact privilege.
+9 (19) RULE.
+A regulation, principle, or directive 10 adopted by the commission that has the force of law.
+11 (20) SINGLE-STATE LICENSE.
+An audiology or 12 speech-language pathology license issued by a member state 13 that authorizes practice only within the issuing state and 14 does not include a privilege to practice in any other member 15 state.
+16 (21) SPEECH-LANGUAGE PATHOLOGIST.
+An individual who 17 is licensed by a state to practice speech-language pathology.
+18 (22) SPEECH-LANGUAGE PATHOLOGY.
+The care and 19 services provided by a licensed speech-language pathologist as 20 set forth in the member state's laws and rules.
+21 (23) STATE.
+Any state, commonwealth, district, or 22 territory of the United States of America that regulates the 23 practice of audiology and speech-language pathology.

-- (18) REMOTE STATE.
-A member state other than the home state where a licensee is exercising or seeking to exercise the compact privilege. - (19) RULE.
-A regulation, principle, or directive adopted by the commission that has the force of law. - (20) SINGLE-STATE LICENSE.
-An audiology or speech-language pathology license issued by a member state that authorizes practice only within the issuing state and does not include a privilege to practice in any other member state. - (21) SPEECH-LANGUAGE PATHOLOGIST.
-An individual who is licensed by a state to practice speech-language pathology. - (22) SPEECH-LANGUAGE PATHOLOGY.
-The care and services provided by a licensed speech-language pathologist as set forth in the member state's laws and rules. - (23) STATE.
-Any state, commonwealth, district, or territory of the United States of America that regulates the practice of audiology and speech-language pathology. - (24) STATE PRACTICE LAWS.
-A member state's laws, rules and regulations that govern the practice of audiology or speech-language pathology, define the scope of audiology or
+rules and regulations that govern the practice of audiology or speech-language pathology, define the scope of audiology or speech-language pathology practice, and create the methods and grounds for imposing discipline.